 Key Takeaways

-From social media to newsfeeds, everyone seems to be talking about the same thing: crypto.
-And for good reason: As of September 2021, 86% of Americans said they had heard about cryptocurrencies, and 16% said they had invested in or traded crypto, according to a Pew Research Center survey.1 But just because crypto is becoming more well known doesn't mean it's well understood.
+From social media to newsfeeds, crypto has generated a lot of buzz.
+And for good reason: Its volatile prices have both boosted and damaged portfolios around the world in dynamic fashion.
+But just because it's becoming more well known doesn't mean it's well understood.
 Here's what you need to know about the basics of cryptocurrency.

 What is crypto?